OasisDigital/angular-stress-test/README.md

-# angular2-stress-test
+# angular-stress-test

-This program generates an Angular 2 application with an arbitrary number of components.
+This program generates an Angular application with an arbitrary number of components.
 The components are nested in a binary tree shape.
 The program only generates the actual components, in TypeScript form; use whatever mechanism you prefer (such as angular-cli) for the build mechanism.